 ---|---|---|

-Fire Inspector | Conducts fire code inspections and enforces safety standards | Fire Inspector Certification |
+Fire Inspector | Conducts fire code inspections and enforces safety standards. | Fire Inspector Certification |

-Fire Investigator | Investigates the causes and origins of fires | Fire Investigator Certification |
+Fire Investigator | Investigates causes and origins of fires. | Fire Investigator Certification |

-Hazardous Materials Technician | Responds to and mitigates incidents involving hazardous materials | Hazardous Materials Technician Certification |
+Hazardous Materials Technician | Responds to and mitigates incidents involving hazardous materials. | Hazardous Materials Technician Certification |

-Paramedic | Provides advanced medical care and transport for injured or ill individuals | Paramedic Certification |
+Paramedic | Provides advanced medical care and transport for individuals. | Paramedic Certification |

 “The fire service offers countless opportunities for personal and professional growth.
 Specializing in a particular area or advancing through the ranks allows firefighters to make a significant impact on their communities and their careers.”